If you want to develop your child’s appreciation of poetry, there are a lot of great places to start.

 An English tutor can help identify which works of poetry are likely to engage your child and they can also set them tasks to help develop their writing skills.
 Naturally, English tutors do not just specialise in poetry, so they can also help your child with any aspects of the wider English curriculum as well, including things such as:

 If you’d like to find an English tutor for your child, then you can use sites such as Superprof to find an English tutor close to you.
-Equally, if you’d prefer for lessons to be conducted online, then there are a number of tutors that are also happy to provide tuition remotely.
+Equally, if you’d prefer for poetry lessons to be conducted online, then there are a number of tutors that are also happy to provide tuition remotely.
 This means that you have the flexibility to decide whether one to one or remote learning would be the best way for your child to learn.

 So take a look today and see whether tutoring could work for you!